General Practice

 Mentor Externship Program

-Each law student is matched with a mentor, who complements their interests and professional goals—such as a solo practitioner or a family law attorney.
+Each law student is paired with a mentor, who complements their interests and professional goals—such as a solo practitioner or a family law attorney.
 Our mentors allow students to engage in legal work, professional networking and meaningful reflection.

 Meet our Alumni